Home » MBA Program » Faculty

 • Business Strategy

 Adam Brandenburger holds appointments at New York University as J.P.
 Valles Professor at the Stern School of Business, Distinguished Professor at the Tandon School of Engineering, Faculty Director of the NYU Shanghai Program on Creativity + Innovation, and Global Network Professor.
-He was a professor at Harvard Business School from 1987 to 2002.
-He received his B.A., M.Phil., and Ph.D. degrees from the University of Cambridge.
-Adam researches in the areas of game theory, information theory, and business strategy.

 Education

-• PhD, Business Economics, Columbia University
+• MA, Economics, University of Pennsylvania

 Research areas